OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 notifying the incident investigators to handle the incident, if one is detected.

 #### Incident Investigators
-The incident investigators are collection and analysing evidence of the incident.
+The incident investigators are collection and analyzing evidence of the incident.
 They try to find the root cause if the incident and will implement short-term mitigation measures.
 The lead investigator is controlling the actions of the investigations team and direct the tasks of them.